HIST C1001 United States History to 1877 (3.0 Units)

 HIST 131 Latin American History From 1822 (3.0 Units)

-A chronological overview of Latin American history beginning with Latin American independence and concluding with present events and problems in Latin America.
-Special emphasis will be place on US-Latin American relations.
-CSU,UC
+This course is designed to give students a chronological overview of Latin American History beginning with Latin American Independence and concluding with present events and problems in Latin America.
+Students will gain an understanding of the social, economic, political, and diplomatic elements that have been the basis for post-Independence Latin American development.
+Special emphasis will be placed on US-Latin American relations.

 Lecture Hours: 54.0